-There is a chance, you could learn something about yourself that you didn’t want to know.
+There is a chance you could learn something about yourself that you didn’t want to know.
 For instance, you could find out that you were adopted.
 You could also find out something that concerns you about your health.
-Since you share DNA with your blood relatives, these learnings could also affect them.
+Since you share DNA with your blood relatives, what you learn could also affect them.
 You may want to discuss your options before or after you get your results.
 You can do so with your doctor, a mental health professional, or a genetic counselor.

 Under the Genetic Information Nondiscrimination Act (GINA), if you work for a company of 15 or more people, your employer may not ask you about your Genetic Information.
 They are also barred from using any Genetic Information in hiring or other employment decisions.
 Your health insurer cannot use genetic testing information in decisions about coverage and health premiums.

 This restriction only applies to employment and health insurance companies.
 For example, companies that offer life, long-term care, or disability insurance are not covered by GINA.
 Neither are the US Armed Forces.
 Some states have safeguards on top of the safeguards in GINA.
 You should be aware of the laws in your state and be careful with whom you choose to share your Genetic Information.
 Please see our FAQs for more details.

 Lastly, each DNA Product and Research Program has its own risks, benefits, and limitations.
 The Helix Platform will give you some details about each DNA Product.
 Each DNA Product will give more in-depth details about it through its Product Consent.
-You should carefully weigh the risks, benefits, and limitations of each product you choose to buy.
-You may way want to talk with a genetic counselor for help weighing these factors.
+You should take care to weigh the risks, benefits, and limitations of each product you choose to buy.
+You may want to talk with a genetic counselor for help weighing these factors.
 Some DNA Products may give you access to genetic counselors as part of what they offer.

 The Helix Platform has some limitations.
 Some of these are unique to Helix.
-Some are related to genetic testing in general.
+Some are related to genetics in general.
 Many of these are also discussed in our Terms of Service.